liviualexandrubobocu/hel.language/README.md

 ### Error Handling

-To handle potential errors or exceptions, hel.language provides the "If fails, notify" structure.
+To handle potential errors or exceptions, HEL language provides the "If fails, notify" structure.
 For example:

 ```
 Send an email to John.
 If it fails, notify me immediately.